Malicious virus shuttered U.S. power plant - DHS

-BOSTON A computer virus attacked a turbine control system at a U.S. power company last fall when a technician unknowingly inserted an infected USB computer drive into the network, keeping a plant off line for three weeks, according to a report posted on a U.S. government website.
+BOSTON A computer virus attacked a turbine control system at a U.S. power company when a technician unknowingly inserted an infected USB computer drive into the network, keeping a plant off line for three weeks, according to a recent U.S. government report.

-The Department of Homeland Security report did not identify the plant but said criminal software, which is used to conduct financial crimes such as identity theft, was behind the incident.
+The Department of Homeland Security said criminal software, which is used to conduct financial crimes such as identity theft, was behind the incident.

 It was introduced by an employee of a third-party contractor that does business with the utility, according to the agency.

-DHS reported the incident, which occurred in October, along with a second involving a more sophisticated virus, on its website as cyber experts gather at a high-profile security conference in Miami known as S4 to review emerging threats against power plants, water utilities and other parts of the critical infrastructure.
+DHS reported the incident, along with a second involving a more sophisticated virus, on its website as cyber experts gather at a high-profile security conference in Miami known as S4 to review emerging threats against power plants, water utilities and other parts of the critical infrastructure.

-In addition to not identifying the plants, a DHS spokesman declined to say where they are located.

 Interest in the area has surged since 2010 when the Stuxnet computer virus was used to attack Iran's nuclear program.
 Although the United States and Israel were widely believed to be behind Stuxnet, experts believe that hackers may be copying the technology to develop their own viruses.

-Many critical infrastructure control systems run on Windows XP and Windows 2000, operating systems that were designed more than a decade ago.
-They have "auto run" features enabled by default, which makes them an easy target for infection because malicious software loads as soon as a USB is plugged into the system unless operators change that setting, Clarke said.

-The Department of Homeland Security's Industrial Control Systems Cyber Emergence Response Team (ICS-CERT), which helps protect critical U.S. infrastructure, described the incident in a quarterly newsletter that was accessed via its website on Wednesday.
+The agency's Industrial Control Systems Cyber Emergence Response Team (ICS-CERT), which helps protect critical U.S. infrastructure, said that the power plant incident occurred in October, though it described it in a quarterly newsletter that was accessed via its website on Wednesday.

-The report from ICS-CERT described a second incident in which it said it had recently sent technicians to clean up computers infected by common as well as "sophisticated" viruses on workstations that were critical to the operations of a power generation facility.
+That report described a second incident in which it said it had recently sent technicians to clean up computers infected by common and "sophisticated" viruses on workstations that were critical to the operations of a power generation facility.

-A DHS spokesman could not immediately be reached to comment on the report.

-The Department of Homeland Security almost never identifies critical infrastructure operators that are hit by viruses, or even their locations, but it does provide statistics.
+The Department of Homeland Security rarely identifies critical infrastructure operators that are hit by viruses, but it does provide statistics.

 It said ICS-CERT responded to 198 cyber incidents reported by energy companies, public water districts and other infrastructure facilities in the fiscal year ending September 30, 2012.